-Efforts and deliberations by the workshop participants suggested specific FPT experiments on NIF that appear to be both viable and useful.
-Future effort will need, of course, to address the details of such experiments and their impact on NIF design and operation.
+Specific FPT experiments for NIF have been suggested, that appear to be both viable and useful [Ref.
+6].
+Much future effort will be needed, of course, to address the details of such experiments and their impact on NIF design and operation.
 Some specific examples of NIF IFE experiments addressing a number of FPT-related issues are summarized.